HenrikJoreteg/hubtags.com/README.md

 When you run `npm build` a static site gets created ins `/public` which can be deployed to surge using `npm run yolo` (You'll have to change the domain option in `package.json` to run that script since you don't have permission to deploy to the production domain).

+## Attempting to simplify dev experience

+As much as possible, I'm trying to make the tools get out of our way.

+Just run `npm start`, write your code in the `src` directory (feel free to use ES6 and JSX), and run a simple deploy script to go live.

 ## Features/Tools

 At the end of the day, the goal of all this is to optimize the experience of developing a high quality [Native Web App](http://blog.andyet.com/2015/01/22/native-web-apps).